benhowell/pgnotifier/private_methods.md

 # pgnotifier
-A simple little library to capture, process, and dispatch Postgresql NOTIFY streams
+A simple little module to capture, process, and dispatch Postgresql NOTIFY streams
 <br>
 ## Private methods
 The methods below are private and not intended for use.
 Documentation